 On manual underwrites, borrowers cannot have any late payments in the past 12 months.

-Home Buyers who need to qualify for mortgage with recent late payments with a direct mortgage lender with no lender overlays, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at [email protected] We are experts in helping mortgage borrowers qualify for a mortgage with recent late payments as well as late payments after bankruptcy and/or foreclosure.
+Consumers who need to qualify for a mortgage with recent late payments, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are experts in helping borrowers qualify for a mortgage with recent late payments.